 You'll need more than a day to discover all the delights on offer at nearby Mount Edgcumbe with its historic house, parkland, gardens, artisan shops, cafes and calendar of events and there are further delights to explore at Antony House and Gardens (National Trust).
 If you fancy a go at coasteering or surfing you can book a lesson at the Eddystone Cafe along Whitsand Bay and in nearby Looe you can join a fishing trip and bring back your catch from the day to cook up for supper.

 Open plan living-room with kitchen and dining areas.
-Smart TV and wood-burner.
+Wood-burner.
 Electric cooker, microwave, fridge and dishwasher

-Bedroom with double bed (4'6'') and en suite Wet-room with shower, WC and wash-basin
+Bedroom with double bed (4'6''), Smart TV and en suite Wet-room with shower, WC and wash-basin

 - Dogs welcome (1 only)

 - Arrive/Depart Friday